Ink and Paper 10 Years on

-Unfortunately the gallery is far, at Penjuru Lane and it took me a good 35 minutes drive to get there.
-The isolated location unfortunately is not conducive to those who do not drive and therefore may deter more regular visits.
+Unfortunately the gallery is located at Penjuru Lane, which is far.
+It took me a good 35 minutes drive to get there.
+The isolated location is, in my view, not conducive to those who do not drive and therefore may deter more regular visits.
 I felt sorry those who did not drive because it must be difficult to find transport to get there and back.

-The place is in a warehouse complex with adequate parking.
-The gallery itself comprises a small viewing space with the storage unit just next to it.
-Looking at the amount of items they had in the storage unit, I think they must be one of the largest private collectors in Singapore.
-They do have a lot of art pieces.
+The gallery is in a warehouse complex with adequate parking.
+The gallery comprises a small viewing space with the storage unit just next to it.
+Looking at the sheer number of items they had in the storage unit, I think they must be one of the largest private collectors of art in Singapore.
 I used to think that with my roughly 160 pieces in Helutrans, I had too much but my collection pales in comparison to theirs.

 They showcased some of their Singapore artists yesterday and there were about 24 pieces on display.
 The pieces were interesting and varied and Linda introduced the guests to each and every piece.
 I know of some of the artists whose pieces were displayed but I have never been keen on Singapore artists.
 A lot of local artists end up doing Chinatown and Boat Quay scenes and that has never appealed to me.
 I have a few in my own collection but I have never actively sought out to collect local artists.